 To be eligible for Developmental Disabilities Home and Community-Based Waiver Program Services, individuals must meet disability and financial criteria.
-One of the Department of Behavioral Health and Developmental Disabilities (DBHDD) Regional Offices determines disability waiver eligibility for individuals residing in that region.
+One of the Department of Behavioral Health and Developmental Disabilities (DBHDD) Field Office s determines disability waiver eligibility for individuals residing in that region.
 The Department of Family and Children Services (DFCS) determines financial and Medicaid eligibility for services which are funded through Medicaid Waiver resources.
-Eligibility for the Medicaid waiver programs is determined by DBHDD Regional Offices in accordance with waiver policies.
+Eligibility for the Medicaid waiver programs is determined by DBHDD Field Office s in accordance with waiver policies.